How to make Word documents accessible

 Go to File, Info, Properties, then Title.

-A document may be inaccessible if the title is blank, generic or unclear (for example, Fact Sheet Template (B&W) or Committee report draft).
+- the title is generic or unclear (for example, Fact Sheet Template (B&W) or Committee Report final draft)

 If you’re checking a PDF

-Open the PDF in a web browser and look at the tab name at the top of the browser.
+Open the PDF in a web browser and look at the text in the tab at the top of the browser.

-Where to get help: File name and document title in Word.
+Where to get help fixing this issue: File name and document title in Word.

 Check 2: Layout and reading order